siwatts/dotfiles/xfce4/fedora.md

 - 15 minutes
 - Inhibit screensaver for fullscreen applications, enable
 - Lock Screen after the screensaver is active for 1 minute

+## XScreensaver

+Replace xfce4-screensaver with xscreensaver (optional)

+- `sudo dnf install xscreensaver xscreensaver-extras -y`
+- Run xscreensaver settings program (from menu) or `xscreensaver-demo` to configure settings
+- Session & Startup
+    - Disable xfce4-screensaver process from starting automatically on login by unchecking
+    - Add xscreensaver process automatically on login, process `xscreensaver -nosplash`
+        - Or enable the one that was added automatically? `/usr/libexec/xscreensaver-autostart`

 # Power Management